This article explains how to stop App versions of allowed websites from failing to connect when the website version works in a browser.

 - Enter Denied into the Category field to show only blocked results.

-- In the Realtime Report, look for rows with a red background with no Category.
+- Look for rows with a red background with no Category.

 - Make a list of all domains from these rows.
-If multiple entries share the same top-level domain, you can just use the top-level domain.
+If multiple entries share the same top-level domain, use the top-level domain.

-Create a Custom Category and enter the domains into the Domain/URL section.
+Add a Custom Category, then enter the domains in the Domain/URL section.

-- Create a Web Filter Policy to Allow your Custom or Existing Category or multiple Categories.
+- Add a Web Filter Policy to Allow your Custom or Existing Category or multiple Categories.

 - If Web Filter Policies block browser versions, move the Allow policy above any Block policies.

-- Create a HTTPS Inspection policy for the same category, with Do not inspect as the Action.
+- Add a HTTPS Inspection policy for the same categories, with Validate certificate only as the Action.

 - Move this policy above any HTTPS Inspection Policies that Decrypt and Inspect everything.